pyrsmk/toast/README.markdown

-Toast 0.2.6
+Toast 0.2.7
 ===========

-Toast is a resource loader for JS and CSS files.
+Toast is a tiny resource loader for JS and CSS files.

 Features
 --------